Review: Gvibe Gpop 2 vibrating plug by Fun Toys London

 My verdict on the Gvibe Gpop 2 plug by Fun Toys London

 As the Gvibe Gpop 2 currently is, it's rumbly.
 It's powerful, rivaling toys from some more known (and more pricey) luxury brands.
 Its shape offers users plenty of ways to play.
-For everything you get, it's very reasonably priced at just under $65 — or $59 when you use my coupon code, SUPERSMASHCACHE
+For everything you get, it's very reasonably priced — even more so when you use my coupon code, SUPERSMASHCACHE

 Users who want more direct G‑spot stimulation and a wider range of vibration intensities should consider the BMS Pillow Talk Sassy.
 It's a bit thicker at 1.5", it's not anal-safe, and you won't get any patterns with it — but the Sassy is more of a vaginal G‑spotting specialist than the Gpop 2.